Prateek050/myntra-frontend-clone/README.md

-# myntra-frontend-clone
-# My first project.
+# My first project
-# Used basics of HTML, CSS and JS to develop a very simple interactive frontend app for akin to Myntra.
+# Used basics of HTML, CSS and JS to develop a very simple interactive frontend app for akin to Myntra